peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 # What is the `__future__` module?

-- It exists for backward compatibility.
 - Using typing new feature in the older versions, write `from __future__ import annotations`
-- It describes when disruptive changes are introduced and become mandatory.
 - In addition to typing, it was also used to call 3.x features in 2.x.
     - ex) `print_func`, `unicode_literals` etc ...
 - ref: [\_\_future\_\_](https://docs.python.org/3/library/__future__.html), [future statement](https://docs.python.org/3/reference/simple_stmts.html#future)